avashraj/avashraj/README.md

 ## Hello ! 👋

 My name is Avash Adhikari and I am studying CSE @ UC Merced.
 I work at school for the I2G Program.

-In addition:
+I'm also:
- -  🔭 I'm working on SAPPHIRE with my friends
+ -  🤐 working on **SAPPHIRE** with my friends
- -  🌱 I'm learning database design by myself
+ -  💰 learning database design by myself
 You can reach me at avashraj328@gmail.com
 <!--
 **avashraj/avashraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.